 Uber officially listed its shares on the New York Stock Exchange (NYSE) on 10 May 2019.
 The company closed its first trading day with a final valuation of $69.7 billion.
-Find out where the shares could go next, as well as how you can trade on the share price or buy Uber stock.
+Find out where the shares could go next, as well as how you can trade CFDs on the share price of Uber.

-Uber officially officially listed its shares on the New York Stock Exchange (NYSE) on 10 May 2019.
+Uber officially listed its shares on the New York Stock Exchange (NYSE) on 10 May 2019.
 The company closed its first trading day with a final valuation of $69.7 billion.
-FInd out where the shares could go next, as wll as how you can trade on the share price or buy Uber stock.
+FInd out where the shares could go next, as wll as how you can trade CFDs on the share price of Uber.

 Uber's live market